spieglt/FlyingCarpet/README.md

 + Disables your wireless internet connection while in use.
 (Does not apply to Windows or Android when hosting the hotspot.)

 + macOS sometimes switches back to a wireless network with internet connectivity during particularly long transfers.
-I haven't been able to replicate this reliably and am not sure if a fix is possible.
-Please file an issue if you experience this.

-+ The Android version does not work on Xiaomi, MIUI, or HarmonyOS devices, and possibly other Android-like OSes.
++ The Android version requires at least Android 11/API level 30.
+There is a version requiring only Android 4.4/SDK 19 on the releases page, but I've heard two reports of it not working and I am not able to test or debug.
+The Android version does not work on some Xiaomi, MIUI, or HarmonyOS devices, and possibly other Android-like OSes.
 I don't own these devices and so can't test, but it seems like this is due to lack of support for the [LocalOnlyHotspot](https://developer.android.com/develop/connectivity/wifi/localonlyhotspot) API.
-Flying Carpet requires at least Android 11/API level 30.
+It has been confirmed to work on at least one Xiaomi phone.

++ Requires Windows 10 or later.

 ## Planned Features

++ Bluetooth for connection negotiation (instead of QR code scanning or manual entry)?

 + Add Flying Carpet shortcut to iOS Share menu.